njanirudh/Augmented-Reality/README.md

 Augmented reality application using Opencv and OpenGL in python.

 ## Introduction

 Augmented Reality is a view of of the physical, real world environment that is augmented by synthetic computer-generated elements.

 ## Architecture

+Depending on the JSON parameters the application will be able to detect 'Aruco' or 'NFT' markers.

 <img src="https://github.com/njanirudh/Augmented-Reality/blob/master/assets/architecture.png" width="600">

-### Classes

 ### Input JSON

 There are two seperate types of JSON depending on the type of marker that is tracked.
-The example parameter JSON files are placed in the data folder.
+The default parameter JSON files are placed in the data folder.

 The paths to the calibration file and marker can be changed